ichortower/HatMouseLacey/docs/help-spoilers.md

 Enter the bus stop *from town* on a sunny day, not in winter, between 3 pm and 6 pm.

+## What about the crossover events?

+* with *Mouse Friends in the Forest*\
+After reaching 4 hearts with Lacey, enter the forest on a sunny day when she's there and Bow Mouse is tending to her junk shop.
+Beanie Mouse is part of the event, but does not have to be at the shop to trigger it.
+* with *Fievel Goes East Scarp*\
+After reaching 1 heart with Lacey and 1 heart with Fievel, enter town when Lacey is there.
+Not available after seeing Fievel's 10-heart event.

 ## What are Lacey's gift tastes?

 * **Love**: Morel, Fiddlehead Fern, Radish, Artichoke, Coffee, Cheese